 Do you need USB-C?

 If you use a laptop as your main computer, USB-C with Power Delivery is one of the most practical upgrades you can make.
 Instead of a dock, a dedicated charger, and display cables, you connect one cable and get everything.
-The catch: check your laptop's USB-C wattage requirement — 65W covers most ultrabooks, but high-performance laptops (M3 Pro MacBook, Dell XPS 15) need 90W+.
+The catch: check your laptop's USB-C wattage requirement.
+65W covers most ultrabooks, but high-performance laptops (M3 Pro MacBook, Dell XPS 15) need 90W+.

 Single monitor vs. dual monitors

 A single large, high-resolution monitor outperforms two smaller monitors for most productivity workflows.
 The exception is multi-tasking work where you need two full applications visible simultaneously (coding with documentation, video editing with timeline + preview).
 For video calls, email, and document work, one 27-inch 4K monitor is the cleaner setup.
+If you need a second screen for travel or occasional use without committing to a permanent dual-monitor setup, our best portable monitor for home office 2026 covers lightweight options that pair well with any laptop.
+If a single ultrawide display appeals more than two separate monitors, our best ultrawide monitor for home office guide covers 34–38 inch options from LG, Dell, and Samsung.

 Panel types explained